Gabrielnero000/PBR-Playground/README.md

 "_The cosmos is all that is, or ever was, or ever will be.
 Come with me_." - Carl Sagan.

 ## Current Features
-This project is subdivided in sections,
-which are listed below, wich are in constant grown (fell free to give a feedback :D ) and new sections are added constantly.

 * Render Core
 	* Ray Casting mode
 * Cameras